Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 ...
 ```

 Note that `Balance Pending VC Approval` is currently `0.0`.
 This is because the CR-CATs have been minted to the wallet that contains the issuing DID.
+Thus, they do not require approval.
 When these funds are transferred, they will show up as "Pending" in the new wallet.

 This information is also viewable in the GUI: